SFDO-Community-Sprints/DataGenerationToolkit/README.md

 > This project a proud part of Salesforce.org Open Source Commons initiative.

 ### Problem
-Salesforce Admins, Developers, and Consultants need to populate test environments with [valid data](#working-shared-definitions).
+Salesforce Admins, Developers, and Consultants need to populate test environments with [valid test data](#working-shared-definitions).
 The existing methods for completing this task can be costly, inefficient, or inaccessible.
 Utilizing workaround solutions - or worse, making demos/changes in Production - are disruptive and potentially hazardous.

 ### Solution
-We offer a combination of tooling, documentation, and advocacy efforts that offer technical and recommended best practices to solve the problem described above.
-By developing tools like Snowfakery, as well as documenting other tools and methods, we empower Admins, Developers, and Consultants to populate Salesforce environments with [valid data](#working-shared-definitions) sets.
+We provide a combination of tooling, documentation, and advocacy efforts that offer technical and recommended best practices to solve the problem described above.
+By developing tools like Snowfakery, as well as documenting other tools and methods, we empower Admins, Developers, and Consultants to populate Salesforce environments with [valid test data](#working-shared-definitions) sets.

 ## Sub-Projects